pavlo/coreos-docker-swarm-cluster/README.md

 ## Tooling

-In order to get it up and running you have to have the [Heatit!](https://github.com/pavlo/heatit) tool that is used to compile the  scripts into proper `cloud-config` files.
+Deprecated: In order to get it up and running you have to have the [Heatit!](https://github.com/pavlo/heatit) tool that is used to compile the  scripts into proper `cloud-config` files.

 todo: Provide direct links to download Heatit! binary